King Floyd

-King Floyd (February 13, 1945 – March 6, 2006) was a New Orleans soul singer and songwriter, best known for his top 10 hit from 1970, "Groove Me".
+King Floyd (February 13, 1945 – March 6, 2006) was a New Orleans soul singer, best known for his top 10 hit from 1970, "Groove Me".

 Early career

 King Floyd III was born in New Orleans in 1945.
 His musical career started as a singer at the Sho-Bar on Bourbon Street.
 Following a stint in the army, Floyd went to California, where he joined up with record producer Harold Battiste.
 His debut album, A Man in Love, featuring songs co-written with Dr. John, failed to make an impact on the charts.
 Floyd returned to New Orleans in 1969 and worked for the Post Office.

 Recording success

-James Brown made a discovery out of King Floyd, because of the screams, tells, grunts, and other panting noises that were similar to Brown's vocal style.
 In 1970, Wardell Quezergue, an arranger of R&B scores, persuaded Floyd to record "Groove Me" with Malaco Records in Jackson, Mississippi.
 Jean Knight recorded her hit, "Mr. Big Stuff," in the same sessions.

 At first, "Groove Me" was a B-side to another Floyd song, "What Our Love Needs."
 New Orleans radio DJs started playing "Groove Me" and the song became a local hit.
 Atlantic Records picked up national distribution of "Groove Me," which topped the United States R&B chart and reached number 6 on the Billboard Hot 100.
 This disc sold over one million copies, and received a gold disc awarded by the R.I.A.A. in December 1970.
 Floyd quit his job at the post office to perform a U.S. tour.
 His follow-up single, "Baby Let Me Kiss You" climbed up to number 29 on the Billboard top 40 charts in 1971.

-However, differences with Quezergue soon emerged and his 1973 follow-up album, Think About It, failed to make a commercial impact.
+Differences with Quezergue emerged and his 1973 follow-up album, Think About It, failed to make a commercial impact.
 However, Atlantic released a song from the album, "Woman Don't Go Astray," as a single.
 His 1975 album, Well Done, was released through TK Records with Atlantic distributing.
 "I Feel Like Dynamite" from the album, written by Larry Hamilton, was released as its single.
 Reviewing the album in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau said, "Floyd's quiet, chocolatey voice—cf. Lee Dorsey, Aaron Neville—is prized by seekers after the New Orleans dispensation, but he's never grooved me without skipping like a cheap bootleg.
 So I'm pleased to report that side one of his fourth LP, climaxing with the neglected regional hit "I Feel Like Dynamite", provides songs as winsome as the straight-ahead Caribbeanisms (even some reggae) of the New Orleans R&B behind.
 Location of studio: Jackson, Mississippi."